Maple Roasted Turkey with Apples, Fennel and Parsnips Recipe

 Posted on 17th of November, 2011 by Lévana

-At my Cooking Demo this past Monday night, Thanksgiving Feast, my guests were simply amazed we finished the preparations of a whole Thanksgiving dinner with more than half an hour to spare, not including the 2 hours baking time we started the turkey on before demo started, during which we also did all our prep work.
-Not only that: While I sliced the turkey, I threw the bones and all scraps in a big pot of water boiling on the stove, with whatever I had on hand: Onions, celery, dill, etc….
+At my Cooking Demo this past Monday night, Thanksgiving Feast, my guests were simply amazed we finished the preparations of a whole Thanksgiving dinner with more than half an hour to spare, not including the 2 hours baking time we started the roasted turkey on before demo started, during which we also did all our prep work.
+Not only that: While I sliced the roasted turkey, I threw the bones and all scraps in a big pot of water boiling on the stove, with whatever I had on hand: Onions, celery, dill, etc….
 By the time we finished dinner, the soup was ready for straining, and I came away with more than 5 quarts perfect chicken (OK turkey: the best) soup!
 Not for nothing do I call my Thanksgiving the No Sweat Thanksgiving Feast!

-By the time this delicious turkey rests and gets sliced, three things can happen simultaneously and with no fuss: Your roasting liquid is reducing, resulting in a delicious gravy with no starch and no dilution whatsoever, au contraire; your veggies are roasting; Your rice is cooking: Leave it simple, there are plenty of flavors everywhere!
+By the time this delicious roasted turkey rests and gets sliced, three things can happen simultaneously and with no fuss: Your roasting liquid is reducing, resulting in a delicious gravy with no starch and no dilution whatsoever, au contraire; your veggies are roasting; Your rice is cooking: Leave it simple, there are plenty of flavors everywhere!

 1 cup white wine

 1 12-14 pound turkey, frozen OK, at room temperature

 8 thin parsnips, or 4 larger ones, diced

 2 large heads fennel, cut into thin wedges

 Salt and pepper to taste